 But what if a vendor wants to create a device with an average power consumption of 10 mW, or 50mW or 100mW?

-In that case, manufactures have to use a power cord.
+In that case, manufacturers have to use a power cord.
 But a power cord negatively impacts the user experience in a different way: need to be close to a power outlet, more difficult to move the device, sometimes need to hide the power cord.

 This is where long-range wireless power comes in.
 The ability to deliver 300 mW or even 3 Watts at a distance can revolutionize power delivery and the user experience.
 With wireless power, you can get the convenience of wire-free devices but add features and usability that is similar to wired devices.Tags: battery, camera, user experience